-And the first step when creating video training content is to plan out your topics and make a solid plan.
+And the first step when creating instructional videos is to plan out your topics and make a solid plan.

 Start by choosing a topic that is focused on a specific task, workflow, or piece of content that your viewers need to learn.
 Consider the most common or critical tasks that they struggle with and start there.

 Make sure your topic is narrowly focused.
 Videos with a single, focused topic are easier to create and often make for more successful instructional content.
 Don’t hesitate to break up a video into multiple topics if you need.

 Some common examples of step by step training videos include:

 Once you've chosen a topic, create a storyboard to help visualize what you want to show.
 This doesn't need to be fancy, and some simple sketches or images will work just fine.

 It’s also a good idea to write a script or basic outline of what you’d like to teach.
 Something as simple as a set of talking points is a good way to make sure nothing is left out when you record the video.

 Collect any equipment, supplies, props, or tools you need for your video.
 For the example, in the video above, we used a tripod, a smartphone, and a smartphone clip to keep the camera steady.